Thoughts on the general data protection regulation (GDPR)

 - If the processing in some way infringes the rights of the individual

 BUT, emails and SMS will be subject to the ePrivacy directive which is currently under review in order to align it with the GDPR.
-The ePrivacy Directive is already a current set of rules pertaining to electronic communications but standards of implementation vary widely across the EU states.
+The ePrivacy Directive is already a current set of rules pertaining to electronic communications.
+However, standards of implementation vary widely across the EU states.
 It will now be a regulation; be very similar across the EU and will be implemented on the same day as the GDPR.